ilyabo/aiddata/README.markdown

     foreman start

 This is a Heroku-ready version.
-To publish a new app install the [Heroku toolbelt][https://toolbelt.heroku.com/] and use:
+To publish a new app install the [Heroku toolbelt][toolbelt] and use:

     heroku create